coderefinery/git-collaborative/_episodes/02-centralized.md

 > ```
 {: .prereq}

-### After participants have been added as collaborators

 > ## Watching and unwatching repositories
 >
 > - Now that you are a collaborator, you get notified about new issues and pull